alexanderusaf/local_rag_python/README.md

 How?

-This project will provide an brief overview of RAG, setup instructions for a Python development environment which implements RAG with Ollama, and serve as a Pluralsight Author's Audition.
+This project will provide an brief overview of RAG and setup instructions for a Python development environment which implements RAG with Ollama.

 ### Built With